Series / Balala The Fairies

 - The Dragon: Lili in the first season.

-- Expy: Shirley's Love Interest Prince Youle has parallels to Tuxedo Mask, fit with a Cool Mask and taking the bullet every now and then to her dismay.
+- Expy: Xiao Lan's Love Interest Prince Youle has parallels to Tuxedo Mask, fit with a Cool Mask and taking the bullet every now and then to her dismay.

 - The High Queen: The Fairy Queen.

-- Jumped at the Call: The sisters are frightened by the box and Shirley's entrance, but are later more than eager to become her pupils.
+- Jumped at the Call: The sisters are frightened by the box and Xiao Lan's entrance, but are later more than eager to become her pupils.

-- Lethal Chef: It's implied that without magic, Shirley doesn't cook well.
-It has become a running gag in the live action series whenever Shirley has something in her mind.
+- Lethal Chef: It's implied that without magic, Xiao Lan doesn't cook well.
+It has become a running gag in the live-action series whenever she has something in her mind.
 The girls' mother is also said to be a bad cook.

 - Magical Girl Warrior: A rare Chinese version.